Are Garage Infill Sites a solution to meet the demand for housing?

 - There may be a risk of hazardous materials such as fuel leaks from cars into the ground and asbestos.
 It is therefore important to carry out a comprehensive survey in this area before commencing the conversion.

 We are an experienced family-run construction company committed to giving the best services to all our clients.
-We have successfully completed a number of successful housing projects on infill sites such as the Kingston House and Oman Avenue, Home Construction, and we also have similar projects in Newham and Tower Hamlets commencing this year.
+We have successfully completed a number of successful housing projects on infill sites such as the Kingston House and Oman Avenue, and Home Construction, and we also have similar projects in Newham and Tower Hamlets commencing this year.

 We believe that construction on infill sites will contribute a practical solution, helping to solve the UK’s housing crisis.
 Get in touch with us for more information and to kickstart your construction projects.Back